About Richard Thieme

 Thieme’s passion for integrating technology and spirituality began in the eighties when he wrote “Computer Applications for Spirituality: The Transformation of Religious Experience,” an essay published by the Anglican Theological Review.
 He joined Bill Moyers and noted religious scholars in New York to explore religion and technology in the twenty-first century; a book based on that conference includes his 10,000- word essay “Entering Sacred Digital Space.”
 He spoke for the ARIL conference at MIT on spirituality and technology and has guest lectured at churches, synagogues, and interfaith gatherings.

-In Canada, in addition to keynoting ReCon (Montreal), he keynoted the Privacy and Information Security Congress 2011 (Ottawa), the 13th Annual Privacy & Security Conference 2011 in Victoria B.C. and lectured on “Designing the Future” at the University of Calgary in 2013 as an invited speaker in their “Design Matters” Lecture Series.
-He will keynote the 17th Annual Privacy and Security Conference in Victoria BC in 2016.
+In Canada, in addition to keynoting ReCon and NorthSec (Montreal), he keynoted the Privacy and Information Security Congress 2011 (Ottawa), the 13th Annual Privacy & Security Conference 2011 in Victoria B.C. and lectured on “Designing the Future” at the University of Calgary in 2013 as an invited speaker in their “Design Matters” Lecture Series.
+He keynoted the 17th Annual Privacy and Security Conference in Victoria BC in 2016 and moderated a panel on biohacking.
+He returned to keynote the 19th Annual Privacy and Security Conference in Victoria in February 2018.
+He spoke at CFI-CIRT in Toronto in June 2017.

-He spoke in London in August 2012 for “The Real Truth: A World’s Fair,” hosted by the Raven Row Gallery and curated by Suzznne Treister of Hexen fame, closing an edgy project about surveillance, national security, and the future and how we view these new views of ourselves.
-He also keynoted a conference on “Untimely Stories” at the Muzeum Sztuki in Lodz Poland on how European artists might reimagine “Europe” as prior conceptualizations disintegrate.
+He spoke in London in August 2012 for “The Real Truth: A World’s Fair,” hosted by the Raven Row Gallery and curated by Suzznne Treister of Hexen fame, a project about surveillance, national security, and the future.
+He keynoted a conference on “Untimely Stories” at the Muzeum Sztuki in Lodz Poland on how European artists might reimagine “Europe” as prior concepttions disintegrate.
+He has spoken in 14 countries and has been invited to speak in 12 more.

 At DefCon VIII, he moderated a panel that included the Assistant Secretary of Defense, Dir. of Information and Infrastructure Assurance for DOD, and the Dir. of the Federal Computer Incident Response Team who came to “dialogue” with more than 5000 computer hackers.
 He was invited to moderate because, according to a National Security Agency veteran, “You’re the only one in the room with the acceptance and respect of both the hacking community and the Feds.”

-Clients include: National Security Agency; the Pentagon; the FBI (internal presentation + 3 Infragard conferences); the US Secret Service; Los Alamos National Laboratory; US Department of the Treasury; GE Medical Systems; Medtronic; Microsoft; Johnson Controls; Thunderbird School of Global Management; IT Defense (Berlin); Ajilon; OmniTech; Strong Capital Management; Neohapsis; Network Flight Recorder; Merge eFilm; System Planning Corporation (SPC); International Intelligence Ethics Association; Cypress Systems; Ross Systems; Institute for Applied Network Security (IANS); Information Systems Security Assn.
-(ISSA); Assn. for Investment Management and Research (AIMR); Alliant Energy; Wisconsin Electric; UOP; Firstar Bank; Financial Services – Information Sharing and Analysis Center (FS-ISAC); Psynapse/Center for the Advancement of Intelligent Systems; MAPICS; MIS Training Institute WebSec, HealthSec, and InfoSec Conferences; Influent Technology Group; Case Management Society of America); The CMA Group; Northwestern Mutual Life Insurance Co.; Advanced Health Care; Navy Federal Credit Union; Arthur Andersen; Credit Union Executives Society; Graduate School of Banking; Allstate Insurance; American Council of Life Insurance; Conference of State Legislatures; Society for Technical Communication; the Attorney General of the State of Wisconsin; the Governor’s Conference on Economic Development;
+Clients include: National Security Agency; the Pentagon Security Forum; the FBI (internal presentation + 3 Infragard conferences); the US Secret Service; Los Alamos National Laboratory; US Department of the Treasury; GE Medical Systems; Medtronic; Microsoft; Johnson Controls; Thunderbird School of Global Management; IT Defense (Berlin); Ajilon; OmniTech; Strong Capital Management; Neohapsis; Network Flight Recorder; Merge eFilm; System Planning Corporation (SPC); International Intelligence Ethics Association; Cypress Systems; Ross Systems; Institute for Applied Network Security (IANS); Information Systems Security Assn.
+(ISSA); Assn. for Investment Management and Research (AIMR); Alliant Energy; Wisconsin Electric; UOP (Union Carbide and Allied Signal); Firstar Bank; Financial Services – Information Sharing and Analysis Center (FS-ISAC); Psynapse/Center for the Advancement of Intelligent Systems; MAPICS; MIS Training Institute WebSec, HealthSec, and InfoSec Conferences; Influent Technology Group; Case Management Society of America); The CMA Group; Northwestern Mutual Life Insurance Co.; Advanced Health Care; Navy Federal Credit Union; Arthur Andersen; Credit Union Executives Society; Graduate School of Banking; Allstate Insurance; American Council of Life Insurance; Conference of State Legislatures; Society for Technical Communication; the Attorney General of the State of Wisconsin; the Governor’s Conference on Economic Development;

-numerous colleges and universities, including the U of Wisconsin (Madison, Eau Claire, Milwaukee, Parkside, Washington County and Stout campuses) and the University of Wisconsin – Waukesha Distinguished Lecture Series; University Research Park; Marquette University; Loyola University – Chicago, University of Chicago – Ryerson Astronomical Society; University of Calgary; Alverno College; Cardinal Stritch University; Wisconsin Medical College; Illinois Institute of Technology; Purdue University – CERIAS; the Technology, Literacy and Culture Distinguished Speakers Series of the University of Texas; and as the Nathan B. Stubblefield Distinguished Lecturer in Telecommunications Systems Management at Murray State University.
-He keynoted a conference on meta-data for the University of Texas – San Antonio in March 2015.
+numerous colleges and universities, including the U of Wisconsin (Madison, Eau Claire, LaCrosse.
+Milwaukee, Parkside, Washington County and Stout campuses) and the University of Wisconsin – Waukesha Distinguished Lecture Series; University Research Park; Marquette University; Loyola University – Chicago, University of Chicago – Ryerson Astronomical Society; University of Calgary; Alverno College; Cardinal Stritch University; Mount Mary College; Wisconsin Medical College; Illinois Institute of Technology; Purdue University – CERIAS; the Technology, Literacy and Culture Distinguished Speakers Series of the University of Texas; and as the Nathan B. Stubblefield Distinguished Lecturer in Telecommunications Systems Management at Murray State University.
+He keynoted a conference on meta-data for the University of Texas – San Antonio in March 2015 and keynoted the University of Wisconsin IT Management Council systemwide conference and the University of North Carolina – Charlotte Cyber Conference in 2017.
+He spoke at St. Thomas University in the Twin Cities in September 2018.

-A Richard Thieme Reader – an ebook collection on Kindle, Volume One available January 2016
+A Richard Thieme Reader – a 5-volume e-book anthology of fiction and non-fiction on Kindle, spring 2016

 FOAM – a novel (Exurban Press: September 2015)